Getting Ready for Parole

 The Parole Board does not supervise offenders.
 That is done by the Department of Corrections.

-Request for Investigation – If an offender is granted a parole, the IPPO meets with the offender and completes a Request for Investigation.
+Request for Investigation – If an offender is granted a parole, the Case Specialist meets with the offender and completes a Request for Investigation.
 This includes:

 • where the offender will reside and work